-‘Are you familiar with antifa?’
+‘Are you familiar with Antifa?’
 How to choose an impartial jury when white supremacists are on trial.

 From the opening of trial, a challenge became clear: How to find an impartial jury when the defendants are some of the nation’s most visible white supremacists?

-The jury questionnaire reads like a culture-war bingo, with questions on statues of Confederate leaders, far-left anti-fascist activists, and Black Lives Matter.
+The jury questionnaire reads like a culture-war bingo, with questions on statues of Confederate leaders, Black Lives Matter and far-left antifascist activists, specifically asking: “Are you familiar with ‘Antifa'?”
 Not even the judge seemed to understand the antifa movement, questioning if it is something people sign up for.
-Potential jurors tripped over terminology, conflated groups and interjected their own political views into proceedings, displaying how divided the country is on the subject of racism and how the understanding of what it means to be impartial varies from person to person.
+Potential jurors tripped over terminology, conflated groups and interjected their political views into proceedings, displaying how divided the country is on the subject of racism and how the understanding of what it means to be impartial varies from person to person.

-In a case that centers on highly volatile and well-known events — and includes notorious white nationalists — legal experts said it would be difficult to find jurors who do not have strong feelings.
-And when it comes to issues like race and white supremacy, they said, claiming to be neutral is also a bias.
+In a case that centers on highly volatile and well-known events, legal experts said it would be difficult to find jurors who do not have strong feelings.
+And when it comes to issues such as race and white supremacy, they said, claiming to be neutral is also a bias.

 Less than a day after the deadly Unite the Right rally, conspiracy theorist Alex Jones of Infowars began circulating an alternative reality, arguing the horrendous weekend was a plot from the far left.
 The same type of baseless claim has popped up in the aftermath of the Jan.
 6 attack on the U.S. Capitol.